NaturalHistoryMuseum/scratchpads/sites/all/modules/devel/README.txt

 (shouldn't run same query multiple times), and how long each query took (short is good - use cache for complex queries).

-Also a dpr() function is provided, which pretty prints arrays and strings.
+Also dpr() and dpm() functions are provided, which pretty print arrays and strings.
 Useful during development.

 Included in this package is also: